dotnet/docfx/docs/designs/schema-validation.md

 # Schema Validation
 Schema validation will be executed during SDP building.
-In v2 we used the Newtonsoft.Json.Schema package to validate the object against the json schema.
+In v2, we used Newtonsoft.Json.Schema package to validate an object against a json schema.
 The problem using the Newtonsoft.Json.Schema package is that the end user of docfx would need to purchase a license to be able to process the validation.
-So in v3, we decided to use [System.ComponentModel.DataAnnotations](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations(v=vs.110).aspx) which are attached to C# class to define the schema.
+So in v3, we decided to use [System.ComponentModel.DataAnnotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=netframework-4.7.2) which are attached to C# class to define the schema.

 ## How it works
 ```